cloudposse/terraform-aws-components/README.md

 -->

-This is a collection of reusable Terraform components and blueprints for provisioning reference architectures.
+This is a collection of reusable Terraform components for provisioning infrastructure used by the Cloud Posse [reference architectures](https://cloudposse.com).

 ---